SeattleTestbed/docs/Continuous-Integration-for-the-Team.md

 The "scripts:" block at the end will run for every configuration listed in the matrix above.
 Generally, you can run whatever you like in the scripts section at the bottom of your .travis.yml file, to be executed during the testing phase of the build. **Seattle employs [a unit test framework that is described in detail here](https://seattle.poly.edu/wiki/BuildInstructions).** Here are just a few examples:
-For example, in the “scripts:” (Travis-CI) or “test_script:” (Appveyor) block of the YML file unit test can run individually or with a module.
+For example, in the “scripts:” (Travis-CI) or “test_script:” (AppVeyor) block of the YML file unit test can run individually or with a module.

 ```
 script: